danielgarciaalhama/tcltools/tclunit/README.md

 }
 ```

-After defining all the test, it is as easy as:
+After defining all the tests, it is as easy as:

 Run all the tests:
 ```tcl